In-Context Algebra: Closure and Elimination Subspaces

 \section{Closure and Elimination Subspaces}

-In this section, we provide additional details about results related to closure and elimination subspaces described in Section~\ref{subsec:closure-mechanism}.
+In this section, we provide additional details about results related to the closure and elimination subspaces described in Section~\ref{subsec:closure-mechanism}.

-At the left-slot of a given fact (e.g., $hc=$), the ``goal" of the model is to predict any variable that could be associated with the left-slot variable (e.g., $h$).
+At the left-slot of a given fact (e.g., $hc{=}$), the ``goal" of the model is to predict any variable that could be associated with the left-slot variable (e.g., $h$).
 This requires identifying all variables previously connected to $h$ in the context.
-This set of variables is precisely what we call the ``\textit{closure}" of the group.
-We find the model is very good at this task, producing near-uniform logits over all previously seen elements of the group as shown in Figure~\ref{fig:closure_logits}.
+This set of variables is precisely what we call the ``\textbf{closure}" of the group.
+We find the model is very good at this task, producing near-uniform logits over all previously seen elements of the query's group, an example of which is shown in Figure~\ref{fig:closure_logits}.

 We quantify the model's ability to compute the closure by measuring the top-$K$ matching accuracy at the left-slot position.
 We identify the $K$ variables with the highest predicted logits.
 Top-$K$ matching accuracy is then computed as the proportion of these top-$K$ predictions that correspond to variables from the corresponding group $G$ that have appeared in the context so far.
 Perfect performance means the model assigns the $K$ highest logits exactly to the $K$ group members seen in context, regardless of their relative ordering.
 We also report top-$1$ accuracy, which is whether the highest logit is one of the variables in $G$.
-Over a batch of $2000$ randomly sampled algebra sequences, we find that our model gets $100.0\%$ top-$1$ accuracy, and $100.0\%$ top-$K$ matching accuracy, indicating it has correctly learned how to compute within-group closure.
+Over a batch of $2000$ randomly sampled algebra sequences with 200 facts, we find that our model gets $100.0\%$ top-$1$ accuracy, and $100.0\%$ top-$K$ matching accuracy, indicating it has correctly learned how to compute within-group closure.